|

 If you are referring to a publication whose title uses

-ANZAC or Anzac, then quote the title exactly the same way as on the title
+ANZAC or Anzac, then quote the title exactly the same way as it is written on the title

-page of the publication.
+on the cover.)
 Similarly, if you quote someone's published words

 containing Anzac or ANZAC, quote the words the way they have been published,